RGBGenie/Hubitat_RGBGenie/Drivers/README.md

 # Hubitat RGBGenie Drivers

 Thank you for choosing RGBGenie for your lighting solution!
-Here you will find the drivers needed to utilize the full functionality of your devices.
+Here you will find the drivers needed to utilize the full functionality of your devices in the Hubitat platform.
+We want you to be 100% satisified with your purchase and should you have any questions, please send us a message at info@RGBgenie.com or feel free to call us at 520-338-8849.

 # LED Controllers

-All LED controllers work through the LED-Controller.groovy driver <br>
+All RGBgenie Z-Wave Plus LED controllers work through the Z-Wave LED-Controller.groovy driver <br>
 The LED controller driver allows you to change the type of device so you are not limited by the original model purchase.
-You can swap between CCT, Single Color, and RGBW models, and it will change the device's functionality at a firmware level.<br><br>
+You can adjust between CCT, Single Color, and RGBW models, and it will change the device's functionality at a firmware level.<br><br>
 RGBW Models:<br>
 You can optionally enable / disable the WarmWhite component so if you are using RGB only LED strips you won't get signals sent to the WarmWhite output mistakenly. <br>
 When using just RGB LEDs color temperature is simulated using just RGB color elemets.
 Between 2700K to 6500K <br>